 In the 2004, he became known nationally when he gave a speech in support of John Kerry at the 2004 Democratic National Convention.
-In 2004, Barack Obama became the third African-American elected to the U.S. Senate since Reconstruction.
-He created a website to track federal spending, helped pass lobbying reform, provided funding to lock up and destroy weapons of mass destruction in the former Soviet Union, pushed for alternative energy development, and for improved benefits for veterans.
+In 2004, Barack Obama became the third African-American elected to the US Senate since Reconstruction.
+He created a website to track federal spending, helped pass lobbying reform, provided funding to lock up and destroy weapons of mass destruction in the former Soviet Union, and pushed for alternative energy development and for improved benefits for veterans.

-In 2008, he defeated Hillary Clinton to become the Democratic candidate for president, and defeated the Republican candidate, John McCain to become the 44th President of the United States.
-He is the first African-American president.
+In 2008, he defeated Hillary Clinton to become the Democratic candidate for president and defeated the Republican candidate, John McCain, to become the 44th President of the United States.
+He was the first African-American president.
 On November 6, 2012, Barack Obama was elected to a second term as president after defeating the Republican candidate, Mitt Romney.

 Barack published his autobiography, Dreams From My Father: A Story of Race and Inheritance, in 1995.
 It has been printed in 10 languages.
 An audiobook version, which he narrated, received a Grammy Award for best spoken-word album.